My favorite part of summer is Rollkuchen – a German Mennonite fry bread – paired with watermelon for supper!

-Well, my German mother, of Mennonite background, managed to fill my stomach with many dishes that no one else I knew ate.
+Well, my German mother, of Mennonite background, managed to fill my stomach with many dishes that no one else in my tiny town had ever heard of.
 In fact, I was sitting down to a school lunch of pancakes when I realized that these fat, round things on my plate were what everyone else considered pancakes, while I knew only thin, rolled-up-crepe-like delicacies.

 1/4 c. melted butter